 Who is responsible for the formation and management of roadways over Māori land?

-The relevant order by the Māori Land Court may specify who has responsibility for formation of the roadway.
+The relevant order by the Māori Land Court may specify who has responsibility for the formation of the roadway.
 Otherwise, it is a matter for the owners of the affected land to decide.
-In some cases, local authorities may contribute to formation and maintenance of the roadway, especially if it provides public access.
+In some cases, local authorities may contribute to the formation and maintenance of the roadway, especially if it provides public access.

 Is public access restricted on roadways over Māori land?

 Unless the Māori Land Court states otherwise when making the order, the public has the same right to use roadways over Māori land as they have for ordinary legal roads.

 However, in some cases, access rights have been restricted by the Māori Land Court so it cannot be assumed that all roadways over Māori land are open to public access.